By Hayley Boriss and Marcia Kreith, Agricultural Issues Center, University of California.

 The four types of peanuts grown commercially in the United States are the runner, Virginia, Spanish and Valencia.
 The runner type, used mainly for peanut butter, is the primary commercial peanut raised.
 This type makes up 80 percent of the country’s planted acreage, mostly in the Southeast.
 The Virginia type, grown mainly in Virginia and North Carolina for gourmet snacks, provides 15 percent of the U.S. crop.
 Spanish peanuts, commonly grown in Oklahoma and Texas for a variety of cuisines, provide 5 percent of the national crop.
 Valencia peanuts, raised almost exclusively in New Mexico, provide 1 percent of the crop.
 These peanuts are usually roasted and sold in their shells as well as used for all-natural peanut butter.

-Peanut yields continued to decline, falling to 3,311 pounds per acre, down 110 pounds from 2009.
-Texas recorded the highest average yield per acre of 3,600 pounds, an increase from the previous year.
-Georgia recorded the second highest average yield of 3,560 pounds of peanuts per acre, identical to 2009's yields.
-(NASS 2011)
+Peanut yields continued to rise, increasing to 4,192 pounds per acre, up from 3,386 in 2011.
+Georgia recorded the highest average yield of 4,550 pounds per acre, an increase from the previous year.
+Mississippi recorded the second highest average yield of 4,400 pounds of peanuts per acre, also an increase from 2011.
+(NASS 2013)

 According to USDA’s Foreign Agricultural Service (FAS), the United States is ranked third in terms of world production of peanuts.
 China is the largest producer of peanuts, with about double the production of India, the world’s second largest peanut producer.

-The largest export market for peanuts in 2010 was Canada, which purchased peanuts valued at more than $80 million, followed by Mexico, which purchased peanuts valued at more than $54 million (FAS).
+The largest export market for peanuts in 2012 was Canada, which purchased peanuts valued at more than $119.3 million, followed by Mexico, which purchased peanuts valued at nearly $78.5 million (FAS 2012).
 The U.S. reputation for high-quality products has facilitated exports to countries in the European Union and others, but phytosanitary requirements and aflotoxin contamination have become increasingly contentious issues in world peanut trade.

 Government Subsidies and the 2008 Farm Act